Water Distribution System

 Located just south of Highway 34 and 34 Bypass, the Gold Hill elevated tank is a new landmark in Northern Colorado.
 The tower will support a steel tank holding 2 million gallons of finished drinking water, 170 feet in the air.
 The water tower serves pressure zone 4.
 Greeley is growing to the west, and houses and businesses are being built at higher elevations than Greeley's three existing finished water reservoirs can supply.

-The City of Greeley was among the first cities on the Front Range to have all accounts fully metered and to be using computer technology to read the meters.
+We were among the first cities on the Front Range to have all accounts fully metered and to be using computer technology to read the meters.
 All of the single family houses and businesses in Greeley have a water meter on them.
 Multi-family units like apartments, mobile homes, condos and town houses have a master meter and tenants pay a portion of the water bill.
 Greeley began metering in 1983 and was fully metered by 1996.

 All new development is required to install a meter to Water Department specifications.
 The Water Department knows how much water is used by reading the meters every month.
 The previous reading is subtracted from the current reading to determine the amount of water actually used.
 If there is an irregularity in the history of the bill, excessive water used or less than historically used, a work order is generated by the billing department.
 The Meter Shop will then go out to the business or residence and check the meter.
 The technician can tell if you have a leak by watching the meter when all obvious water has been shut off in and outside the house.